| Title: | Time Series Analysis and Computational Finance |

 logical.
 If |

-i.e., weekends, holidays, and missing days are filled with NA
+i.e., weekends, holidays, and missing days are filled with NAs

 if not available.
 The time scale is given in Julian dates (days since